c0lap5o/librarymanagementwebapp/README.md

 If you encounter issues, check the Docker logs and ensure all necessary files (like WAR file, Dockerfile, etc.) are in the correct locations.

+Note: Since the docker deployment is not implmented, create a tomcat server and set the credentials for maven in a settings.xml in the .m2 dir.
+Then run the application with mvn tomcat7:deploy.